Hueman RPO Blog

 3. Not considering long-term needs:

 Don't forget that there's a real person behind each résumé.
 Never leave your applicants in limbo.
 Call all applicants back, whether you plan to hire them or not.
-It takes time for a candidate to apply for a job and they most likely are looking forward to that interview and the opportunity for a job.
+It takes time for a candidate to apply for a job, and they most likely look forward to that interview and the opportunity to get a job.

 Candidates remember the companies that follow up, and that effort inspires them to refer other people to your company or apply for other positions in the future.